 - Windows Server 2008 R2 Enterprise: The Enterprise edition is designed for businesses who need to minimize downtime for mission-critical applications.
 High-availability technologies provided in the Enterprise edition and not in the Standard edition include Failover Clustering, cross-file replication, fault-tolerant memory synchronization, and Hot Add Memory.
 The Enterprise edition supports 2 TB of RAM, 8 processors, 4 virtual machines in addition to the host, and unlimited Remote Service Gateways.

-- Windows Server 2008 R2 Datacenter: This is the premiere edition of Windows Server 2008 R2 for businesses and is targeted at organizations requiring the highest levels of availability and scalability.
+- Windows Server 2008 R2 Datacenter: This is the premier edition of Windows Server 2008 R2 for businesses and is targeted at organizations requiring the highest levels of availability and scalability.
 The Datacenter edition supports 2 TB of RAM, up to 64 processors, unlimited virtual machine licensing, and unlimited Remote Service Gateways.
 Fault-tolerant technologies supported by the Datacenter edition but not by the Enterprise edition include Hot Replace Memory and Hot Add/Replace Processors.

 - Microsoft Web Server 2008 R2: The Web edition of Windows Server 2008 R2 is designed as an affordable, dedicated platform for web applications and services.
 The Web edition does not include Hyper-V, Failover Clustering, or Remote Service Gateways but does offer advanced remote management.
 This web-facing server supports 32 GB of RAM and 4 processors and can be virtualized as a guest.